patrickgking03/cmsi3801-pk-fall2024/README.md

 ## **Welcome!**

-This repository contains submissions for CMSI 3801 homework assignments.
+This repository contains my submissions for CMSI 3801 homework assignments.
 Below, you’ll find detailed descriptions of each assignment, including the tasks completed and the languages used.

----

-## **Instructions**

-Fork this repo for your homework submissions.
-Make sure your fork has a nice, descriptive name.
-Leaving the name as “lmu-cmsi-3801-template” is misleading, and keeping it indicates you are not taking sufficient pride in your work.
-After forking, **please replace the contents of this readme** file with information about your submissions, including the name(s) of the students, and a description of each assignment (as they are turned in).

-Don’t bother with notes to the graders.
-Such notes go into your BrightSpace submissions, not your GitHub repository.

-Your homework submissions will consist of programs in the following languages.
-To keep things simple, there is a separate folder for each language.

 ---